paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 * Int 32: Length
 * Varies: body

+Most messages have a single length/body pair.
+A length of zero indicates that no body is included.

-The data response message may include a list of length/body pairs.
+Some messages include a list of length/body pairs.
 A length of 0 indicates end of message.

-Other messages have a single pair.
-A length of zero indicates that no body is included.
+Whether a message returns no body, a single body, or a list of bodies is a static property of the message type.

 ### OK Response